Daniel-McGuire-Corporation/MathBotCLI/README.md

 This used to be a simple test app for IT to see if Daniel McGuire Corporation’s computers were okay.
 ## Notes
-**Since I wrote it, I thought I should attach a GNU license and upload it here..**
+**Since I wrote it, I thought I should attach a GNU license and upload it here.**
 ### Args:
 -c --credits === View Credits